EvanZimmerman307/RAG_MLtutor/README.md

-# AI ML tutor powered by RAG
+# AI ML Tutor Powered by RAG

-# Project Setup Instructions
+## Project Setup Instructions

 Follow these steps to set up your project environment: